Thick and Healthy Hot Chocolate - A little trick gives this hot chocolate recipe a thick and luscious texture WITHOUT the need for extra sugar or fat!

-- 2 T. carob or more cocoa powder
+- 2 Tbsp carob powder (or use more cocoa powder)

-- 2 T. sweetener turbinado, honey, maple syrup, etc.
+- 2 Tbsp sweetener coconut sugar, honey, maple syrup, etc.

 - pinch of salt weird, but don't skip it!

-- In a saucepan, whisk the water with the cocoa and carob powders, sugar, and salt until smooth.
+- In a saucepan, whisk 1 1/2 cups of milk with the cocoa and carob powders, sugar, and salt until smooth.

 - Place the saucepan on the stove, and turn the heat to medium high.

-- In a separate bowl, whisk together the milk and the arrowroot.
+- In a separate bowl, whisk together the remaining 1/2 cup of milk and the tapioca starch.

-- Whisk in the arrowroot slurry and bring the mix to a boil, stirring continuously.
+- Whisk in the tapioca slurry and keep stirring until thick (3-5 minutes).

 - Once thickened, remove pan from heat.